Patient-specific solution of the electrocorticography forward problem in deforming brain: Introduction

 Continuum models based on partial differential equations are the dominant method for brain bioelectric activity modeling at the spatial and temporal scales accessible via ECoG, iEEG, EEG or MEG.
 Numerical solution of these equations have attracted considerable attention in the literature.
-Mainstream numerical methods, such as finite element (FEM) \citep{drechsler_etal_2009_full, marin_etal_1998_influence, pursiainen_etal_2011_forward, schimpf_etal_2002_dipole}, finite volume (FVM) \citep{cook_koles_2006_highresolution}, finite difference (FDM) \citep{bourantas_etal_2020_fluxconservative, hyde_etal_2012_anisotropic, saleheen_ng_1997_new, wendel_etal_2008_influence} and boundary element methods (BEM) \citep{acar_makeig_2010_neuroelectromagnetic, meijs_etal_1989_numerical, stenroos_sarvas_2012_bioelectromagnetic}, as well as newer, more sophisticated methods such as meshless methods \citep{fietier_etal_2013_meshless} that use a point cloud to represent the spatial domain, have been used to numerically solve the governing equations of the EEG forward problem.
+Mainstream numerical methods, such as finite element (FEM) \citep{ drechsler_etal_2009_full, marin_etal_1998_influence, medani_etal_2021_realistic, pursiainen_etal_2011_forward, schimpf_etal_2002_dipole, schrader_etal_2021_duneuro}, finite volume (FVM) \citep{cook_koles_2006_highresolution}, finite difference (FDM) \citep{bourantas_etal_2020_fluxconservative, hyde_etal_2012_anisotropic, saleheen_ng_1997_new, wendel_etal_2008_influence} and boundary element methods (BEM) \citep{acar_makeig_2010_neuroelectromagnetic, meijs_etal_1989_numerical, stenroos_sarvas_2012_bioelectromagnetic}, as well as newer, more sophisticated methods such as meshless methods \citep{fietier_etal_2013_meshless} that use a point cloud to represent the spatial domain, have been used to numerically solve the governing equations of the EEG forward problem.

-Finite element methods achieve high numerical accuracy \citep{drechsler_etal_2009_full,vorwerk_etal_2012_comparison} and can be easily used to model complex geometries having anisotropic conductivities \citep{vorwerk_etal_2014_guideline}.
-The FEM uses a tessellation of the computational domain in which the domain is partitioned into a set of elements of simple shape, such as tetrahedrons or hexahedrons \citep{vorwerk_etal_2018_fieldtripsimbio}.
-Tetrahedral meshes are generated by constrained Delaunay tetrahedralization from segmented and reconstructed tissue surface representations.
-On the other hand, hexahedral models can be easily generated from voxel-based raw image data.
+The finite element method (FEM) achieves high numerical accuracy \citep{ drechsler_etal_2009_full, vorwerk_etal_2012_comparison, vorwerk_etal_2018_fieldtripsimbio} and can be easily used to model complex geometries having anisotropic conductivities \citep{ gullmar_etal_2006_influence, gullmar_etal_2010_influence, haueisen_etal_2002_influence, rullmann_etal_2009_eeg, vorwerk_etal_2014_guideline, wolters_etal_2006_influence}.
+The FEM uses a tessellation of the computational domain in which the domain is partitioned into a set of elements of simple shape, such as tetrahedrons or hexahedrons.
+Tetrahedral meshes are generated by constrained Delaunay tetrahedralization from segmented and reconstructed tissue surface representations \citep{vorwerk_etal_2014_guideline}.
+On the other hand, regular hexahedral meshes can be easily generated from voxel-based raw image data \citep{schimpf_etal_2002_dipole,rullmann_etal_2009_eeg,vorwerk_etal_2017_mixed}.
+This greatly simpliﬁes mesh generation which is an important consideration for ensuring compatibility with clinical workflows.
+Moreover, regular hexahedra have favourable numerical properties over skewed hexahedra or tetrahedra \citep{hughes_2000_finite}, Geometry-adapted hexahedra \citep{wolters_etal_2007_geometryadapted} or tetrahedra \citep{vorwerk_etal_2017_mixed} may give similar results using less elements but this comes at the significant cost of additional complications of mesh generation.